darrikonn/cheat/README.md

 If no *editor* config is specified, the editor will fallback to your `EDITOR` environment variable.
 If that can't be found, the default selected editor will be `vi`.

 ## Tags
-A need way to search your cheats, is by describing them with tags.
+A neat way to search your cheats, is by describing them with tags.
 ```txt
 my summary
 tags: [awesome, golang]